About the Major

 The Music Department offers courses in music from around the world at undergraduate and graduate levels.
 Students considering a music major should come to the department office where they will be given an in-house concentration form and assigned a major advisor.
 Students design their own individualized program of study and complete the concentration form in consultation with their advisor, listing all music courses previously taken and those planned for the future.
 Because the program proposal must be approved by the director of undergraduate studies and ratified by the entire music faculty, prospective majors are urged to complete this form two weeks before the deadline for declaration to allow for music faculty action.

-Music Majors are advised to complete their General Education expectation (three each of HA, NSM, and SBS courses).
+Music majors are advised to complete their general education expectations (three each of HA, NSM, and SBS courses).
 Prospective majors who have not taken enough courses outside of the Music Department may be refused entry into the major.
-Students who fail to fulfill the General Education expectations are generally not considered for department prizes and honors.
+Students who fail to fulfill the general education expectations are generally not considered for department prizes and honors.

 - 1 year of music theory (MUSC103 & MUSC201) or passing the equivalent by exam.
 See Advanced Placement below for AP credit questions.